alandekok/recli/init/README.markdown

   When this file does not exist, no banner text is printed.

+* `ENV`

+  The contents of this file are set as environment variables for any program that is executed.
+See also `run`.

+  When this file does not exist, the variables from the current environment are used.
+Be aware that for SUID programs, this is likely to be wrong, and to create security problems.

+  The format of the `ENV` file is "VARIABLE=VALUE", as printed by `printenv`.
+Blank lines are ignored.
+Comments are not allowed.

 * `help.md`

   The help text is loaded from this file.
 See HELP.markdown